 “I have the faith that can move any mountain.
 Faith that can conquer anything.”

-Highlights: No Other Love, Ain’t Nobody, Come Over, All This Love, Give It To Me.
+Highlights: No Other Love, You Used To Love Me, Soon As I Get Home, Reasons, Ain’t Nobody, Come Over, All This Love, Give It To Me.

 Faith Evans proved that she can conquer anything with the release of her debut album (Faith,) released 21 years ago today.
 Faith stomped into the music world, and things have not been the same since.
 Before releasing her own album, Evans was protege of Al B. Sure.
 Eventually, she was discovered by Diddy and signed to his Arista imprint: Bad Boy Records.
 Not too long after that, she met and married the late Notorious B.I.G.
 Faith wrote and sang background on Mary J. Blige’s My Life album, and also wrote for Usher and Pebbles.
 It was only a matter of time, before it was Fizzy from Brick City’s time to shine.